+Supplementary Table 1: Repeat content of D. prolongata genome assembly

 Annotation completeness

-Transcripts extracted from the annotation and assembly show a high degrees of completeness between the D. prolongata annotation, however this annotation does not reach the completeness of the D. rhopaloa and especially D. melanogaster references (Table 2), both in terms of gene inclusion and completeness of individual gene models.
-A higher number of BUSCO dipteran benchmark are missing in the D. prolongata assembly (82) compared to the D. rhopaloa (15) or D. melanogaster (0) references.
-Additionally the D. prolongata transcripts are shorter than those from the references, and many more BUSCO dipteran benchmark genes are fragmented in the D. prolongata assembly (110) than for the references (both 3).
-These statistics show the limitations of current algorithmic annotation methods and indicate care should be used when using gene models from this draft of the D. prolongata genome annotation.
-Despite these limitations the overall completeness is quite high, with 94.2% of BUSCO benchmark genes covered and a reasonable median transcript length.
+Transcripts extracted from the annotation and assembly show a high degree of completeness between the D. prolongata annotation.
+However this annotation does not reach the completeness of the D. rhopaloa and especially D. melanogaster references (Table 2), both in terms of gene inclusion and completeness of individual gene models.
+A higher number of BUSCO dipteran benchmarks are missing in the D. prolongata assembly (82) compared to the D. rhopaloa (15) or D. melanogaster (0) references.
+Additionally, the D. prolongata transcripts are shorter than those from the references, and many more BUSCO dipteran benchmark genes are fragmented in the D. prolongata assembly (110) than for the references (both 3).
+These statistics show the limitations of current algorithmic annotation methods and indicate that care should be used when using gene models from this draft of the D. prolongata genome annotation.
+Despite these limitations, the overall completeness is quite high, with 94.2% of BUSCO benchmark genes covered and a reasonable median transcript length.
 These resources will provide a good foundation for future genetic studies in D. prolongata when used with the limitations of draft annotations in mind, and future iterations of the annotation should aim to improve gene model coverage and completeness.